ROBOTICronics/Wireless/nRF24L01/readme.md

 ### nRF24L01 Pinout
 ![nRF24L01 Pinout](./imgs/nrf24l01.png)
 ___
-### power the nRF24L01 module by connecting it to the 3.3V pin
+### Powering the nRF24L01 module by connecting it to the 3.3V pin
 In these cases it is advisable to use a special adapter or to solder a 10μF electrolytic capacitor to the module, placing it between the Vcc and GND pin.

 ![Powering to the 3.3V pin](./imgs/nRF24L01-capacitor.png)